musemod/Client_Project_offline_local_AI/docs/README.md

 - Complete end-to-end pipeline from query to response
 - Model specialization (option for separate models for SQL, response & evaluation)
 - Non-blocking evaluation preserves user experience
-- Local-first ensures data privacy and no API costs
+- Local-first ensures no API costs and protects data privacy

 ### What I'd Explore Next